Case study 1 – Targeted control of slugs

-AHDB-funded student Emily Forbes is undertaking PhD research on Utilising the patchy distribution of slugs to optimise targeting of control; improved sustainability through precision application.
+AHDB-funded PhD student Emily Forbes is looking at the patchy distribution of slugs and the potential to target control with precision techniques.

-The grey field slug (Deroceras reticultaum) is the most economically important slug species for the UK agricultural industry, it has been estimated that without effective controls it could cost the industry in the region of £100 million per year.
+The grey field slug (Deroceras reticultaum) is the most economically important slug species for the UK agricultural industry.
+It has been estimated that without effective controls, slugs could cost the industry in the region of £100 million per year.

 Mike Casswell, Sycamore Farm

 “Slugs are an issue for us as we have fields on the farm that have a heavy clay content where obtaining firm fine seedbeds can be a challenge.
 We also grow oilseed rape which unfortunately provides a good environment for slugs to proliferate.
 A concern for me is the loss of actives such as Methiocarb and the seed dressing Deter.
 I consider Emily’s research vital if we are to continue to grow crops that are vulnerable to slug pressure.
 We must learn ways of obtaining improved cultural control, understand better their habits and utilise new technology to provide more targeted applications”.